esmailza/esmailza/README.md

 <br />

-I am Mina Esmail Zadeh, a Ph.D. candidate in the computer science department at UNLV.
-Here are the research areas I like:
+**I am Mina Esmail Zadeh, a Ph.D. candidate in the department of Computer Science at UNLV.
+Here are the research areas I like:**
+-  worked in a software development company for five years in Android Applications, website designing, and java backend server teams.
+So anything related to software cheers me up. 🌱
+- or three years, I have been learning more about Machine Learning, Deep learning methods for different applications.
-I like Natural Language processing.
-The idea that I can develop models that help computers understand what I say is fantastic.
-I have experience working on working on text processing techniques.
+- I like Natural Language processing.
+The idea that we can develop models that help computers understand what I say is fantastic.
+I have experience working on text processing techniques specifaccly for medical texts.

   <img align="right" alt="GIF" src="https://github.com/abhisheknaiidu/abhisheknaiidu/blob/master/code.gif?raw=true" width="500" height="320" />